kadena-io/pact/docs/pact-properties.md

 ## How do you use it?

-After supplying any desired invariant and property annotations in your module, property checking is run by typechecking the module with an extra boolean argument to check all properties and invariants:
+After supplying any desired invariant and property annotations in your module, property checking is run by invoking `verify`:

-`(typecheck 'module-name true)`
+`(verify 'module-name)`

+This will typecheck the code and, if that succeeds, check all invariants and properties.

 ## Expressing schema invariants